-We, the people of the Grassroots Global Justice Delegation to COP17, as members of climate-impacted communities in the United States, condemn the Durban delay as a disaster for all people and the planet.
+We, the people of the GGJ Delegation to Durban 2017, as members of climate-impacted communities in the United States, condemn the Durban delay as a disaster for all people and the planet.

 We bear witness to the fact that what happened in Durban is nothing more than a criminal delay in the action that must happen to save millions of lives.
 The only thing “historic” about the Durban package is the historic devastation that it will bring to Africa and small island nations.
 The Indigenous Environmental Network is calling this “climate racism, ecocide and genocide of an unprecedented scale.”
 Friends of the Earth is saying “the disastrous Durban outcome is attributable to a combined effort by the governments of rich industrialized countries.”
 Climate Justice Now! is calling the result of COP17 “climate apartheid”.